 If you have a pitted playa, technical help and cost-share funding is available to rehab the wetland and set up alternative water sources for livestock.
 Contact your USDA service center and ask about restoring playas through the Continuous Conservation Reserve Program, or a Wetlands Reserve Easement, and how the Environmental Quality Incentives Program can help bring water to the rest of the pasture.

 Playa Country, which ended in late 2016, was a weekly show that featured conservation and wildlife experts — as well as farmers, ranchers and land managers — talking about conservation practices that improve wildlife habitat and landowners’ bottom-line.
-This episode of Playa Country was made possible by the Playa Lakes and Rainwater Basin Joint Ventures, and a grant from the Wildlife Conservation Society’s Climate Adaptation Fund, which was established by a grant from the Doris Duke Charitable Foundation.
+This episode of Playa Country was made possible by a grant from the Wildlife Conservation Society’s Climate Adaptation Fund, which was established by a grant from the Doris Duke Charitable Foundation.
 Originally broadcast in March 2015.